Sports in Atlanta: Running races

 Giving itself the nickname "Running City USA", Atlanta hosts several popular road running events.
 The annual Peachtree Road Race is the world's largest 10 km race.
 Other annual races include the Atlanta Marathon and the Thanksgiving Day Half Marathon.

 Tournaments hosted

+The Olympic flag flies at the Atlanta Olympic Stadium during the 1996 Summer Olympics.

+Inside Mercedes-Benz Stadium prior a match between DR Congo and Uzbekistan at the 2026 FIFA World Cup.

 Atlanta was the host city for the Centennial 1996 Summer Olympics and has hosted Super Bowl XXVIII (1994), Super Bowl XXXIV (2000), Super Bowl LIII (2019), and Super Bowl LXII (2028).
 Atlanta has also hosted the NCAA Final Four Men's Basketball Championship, most recently in 2013.
 The city hosts college football's annual Chick-fil-A Bowl (Formerly known as the Peach Bowl) and also hosted the 2018 College Football Playoff National Championship and will host again for the 2025 College Football Playoff National Championship.
 Atlanta hosted the NCAA Final Four Men's Basketball Championship in April 2002, April 2007, and April 2013.
-Atlanta will be one of the eleven US host cities for the 2026 FIFA World Cup.
+Atlanta is one of the eleven US host cities for the 2026 FIFA World Cup.